BALANCING ARTISTRY & HUMILITY STEP-BY-STEP

-BAHS started as a dream of creating a safe, non-competitive, "no-fail" environment where the focus would be on fun, building confidence, being yourself (& so much more) WHILE learning to dance.
-Technique would, of course, be important.
+BAHS started as a dream of creating a safe, non-competitive, "no-fail" environment where the focus would be on fun, encouragement, building confidence & bolstering kindness WHILE learning to dance.
+Technique & skill would, of course, be important.
 But more important would be to instill values that would help dancers navigate through all aspects of life.

-That dream turned into a reality when we opened for our first season in 2012 at our first studio in Bessemer, MI.
-Three years later, we moved into our current home in Ironwood, MI and are now on our 9th season of dance instruction.
+That dream turned into a reality when we opened for our first season in 2012 in Bessemer, MI.
+Three years later, we moved into our current home in Ironwood, MI and are now on our 11th season of dance instruction.